jmike/naomi/API-Table.md

   });
 ```

-##### Notes

-A table may have multiple, as well as composite, index keys, hence this function returns an array.

 ### <a name="getForeignKeys" href="getForeignKeys">#</a>getForeignKeys([callback]) -> promise

 Retrieves foreign key metadata from database.
+Please note: a table may have multiple, as well as composite, foreign keys.

 ##### Parameters